 While students are taking the courses, an array of staff is available to support them.
 Academic advisers provide support for their students, such as planning their degree path and choosing courses each semester.
 Student disability services counselors assist learners who need accommodations to help them be successful, and academic support specialists develop student success resources.
 Student Affairs staff strive to help students find success through career and mental health counseling and becoming involved in student organizations.
 They also promote diversity, equity, and inclusion among the student body.

-A team of IT support professionals are available to troubleshoot tech issues and ensure seamless access to the virtual classroom.
+A team of IT support professionals is available to troubleshoot tech issues and ensure seamless access to the virtual classroom.
 Behind the scenes, a team of professionals supports the instructional design and delivery as they work with Penn State faculty on course design and student engagement with learning content and their peers.
 The staff in program planning and management work closely with the faculty members to maintain high-quality academic offerings.
 And an experienced cadre of professionals spans the operational aspects of compliance, analysis, and finance.

 Promoting the more than 175 degree and certificate programs and the success of these online learners is the duty of the marketing and communications teams.